djarpin/BIObox/README.md

 7. Run `vagrant up`
 8. Run `vagrant ssh`
 9. Use something like [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) to log into your virtual machine with the ssh information given by the above
-10. Within PuTTY 'cd /vagrant'.
-This folder is shared with Windows, so it should be straightforward to place existing codes and datasets there and run them using a command like 'pythonbiogeme filename dataset.dat'.
+10. Within PuTTY `cd /vagrant`.
+This folder is shared with Windows, so it should be straightforward to place existing codes and datasets there and run them using a command like `pythonbiogeme filename dataset.dat`.

 CreateBiogemeCode.py
 --------------------

-Although powerful, Pythonbiogeme\'s syntax is quite verbose, particularly as the number of alternatives, variables, or latent classes increases.
+Although powerful, Pythonbiogeme's syntax is quite verbose, particularly as the number of alternatives, variables, or latent classes increases.
 In these cases, CreateBiogemeCode.py can be used to generate an approximate skeleton Pythonbiogeme code in a few short lines.
 This skeleton code should technically run, but adjustments are likely to be necessary to ensure mathematical accuracy.
-To test CreateBiogemeCode.py\'s functionality:
+To test CreateBiogemeCode.py's functionality:

 1. Within PuTTY `cd /vagrant/examples`
-2. Run './test_create_biogeme_code.py'.
+2. Run `./test_create_biogeme_code.py`.
 This code uses CreateBiogeme.py to create several example skeleton codes.
-3. Once the appropriate edits are made (see comments at the top of each file) use a command like 'pythonbiogeme mnl mock.dat' to run the 'mnl.py' code.
+3. Once the appropriate edits are made (see comments at the top of each file) use a command like `pythonbiogeme mnl mock.dat` to run the 'mnl.py' code.